dvarilek/filament-table-select/README.md

 ## Creating New Records

-In a standard Select component, if users can’t find the record they need, they can create and associate a new one on using the 'createOptionAction'. - [Official Filament Documentation](https://filamentphp.com/docs/3.x/forms/fields/select#creating-a-new-option-in-a-modal)
+In a standard Select component, if users can’t find the record they need, they can create and associate a new one on using the `createOptionAction()`. - [Official Filament Documentation](https://filamentphp.com/docs/3.x/forms/fields/select#creating-a-new-option-in-a-modal)

 ```php
 use Dvarilek\FilamentTableSelect\Components\View\TableSelect;